texirae/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. What is the DOM?
+The document object model.
+It is a javascript object that holds every element on the webpage.
 2. What is an event?
+Any user interaction on a page.
 3. What is an event listener?
+An element that considers two arguments.
+1) the event 2) the callback to trigger when the event occurs.
 4. Why would we convert a NodeList into an Array?
 5. What is a component?